flutter/codelabs/dartpad_codelabs/src/inherited_widget/intro/instructions.md

 # Introduction

 State management is an important topic in mobile development.
-In Flutter, <span style="font-family: 'Courier New';">InheritedWidget</span> makes the process of building the state management system easier.
+In Flutter, `InheritedWidget` makes the process of building the state management system easier.
 In this workshop, you will learn how to handle your app state by using InheritedWidget.